Xomega-Net/Xomega.Docs/docs/generators/data/entities.md

 ### Running the generator

-You can run this generator either for the entire model, or for individual files by selecting them in the model project, and running the generator from the context menu.
+You can run this generator either for the entire model or for individual files by selecting them in the model project and running the generator from the context menu.

-You can rerun the generator when you change any objects, fields or types in the model, which may require re-running other generators that depend on the same model elements, such as generator of [Service Implementations](../services/service-impl).
+You can rerun the generator when you change any objects, fields, or types in the model, which may require re-running other generators that depend on the same model elements, such as the generator of [Service Implementations](../services/service-impl).

 :::tip
 This generator can be included in the build of the model project in the configuration while the entity schema is still changing, such as during initial prototyping and development.

-After that it can be excluded from the build, and rerun manually whenever the schema changes.
+After that, it can be excluded from the build, and rerun manually whenever the schema changes.
 :::

 ### Customizing the output